erpnext/foundation/foundation/www/docs/user/manual/en/stock/index.md

 <!-- add-breadcrumbs -->
 # Stock

 Distributors have large part of their net worth is invested in the stock in hand.
-With ERPNext, you can always keep a birds eye view on your stock availability, replineshment, procurement and sales.
+With ERPNext, you can always keep a birds eye view on your stock availability, replenishment, procurement and sales.

 <img class="screenshot" alt="ERPNext Stock" src="{{docs_base_url}}/assets/img/stock/stock-hero.jpg">